iuttkarshh0409/habit-tracker/README.md

 ### Habit Management
 - Create and manage multiple daily habits
-- Persistent storage using a relational database
+- Persistent storage using a relational SQLite database

 ### Daily Check-In System
-- Log each habit as **Completed** or **Missed** per day
+- Log each habit as **Completed** or **Missed**
-- Duplicate entries per day prevented at the database level
+- One entry per habit per day enforced at the database level

 ### Automated Streak Calculation
 - Current streaks computed dynamically from log history
-- No redundant or stored streak values, ensuring data integrity
+- No stored or duplicated streak values, ensuring data integrity

 ### Consistency Analytics
-- 30-day consistency percentage per habit
+- 7-day and 30-day consistency views
-- Separates short-term streaks from long-term behavior patterns
+- Separates short-term momentum from long-term behavior
+- Avoids over-reliance on streaks alone

 ### Interactive Analytics Dashboard
-- Timeline view of habit completion
-- Weekly completion summaries
+- Global completion trends across all habits
+- Per-habit analytics with expandable sections
-- Built using interactive Plotly charts
+- Built using interactive Plotly visualizations

+### Insight Engine (Explainable & Conservative)
+- Insights generated only when statistically meaningful
+- Confidence thresholds to avoid noise and overfitting
+- No insights shown when data is insufficient
+- Clear *“Why am I seeing this?”* explanations for transparency

+### Reflection Notes (Context Without Judgment)
+- Optional habit-per-day reflection notes
+- Lightweight context such as *“Travel day”* or *“Exam week”*
+- Notes never affect streaks or consistency calculations
+- Used only for contextual interpretation

+### Insight Attribution Using Notes
+- Insights may reference reflection notes when patterns align
+- Uses correlation language (“coincided with”), not causation
+- Gracefully suppressed when attribution is inconclusive

 ### History View
-- Transparent, tabular view of all habit logs
+- Transparent chronological view of all habit logs
+- Reflection notes displayed alongside entries
-- Raw data always accessible to the user
+- Raw data always accessible

+### Data Export
+- Global CSV export of all habit logs
+- Per-habit CSV export

 ---